LeedsJohn/wallet-squid/README.md

 will write better instructions once I go through an install on a new computer or opens an issue.
 Because `core_unix` is a dependency, I doubt this will work on Windows.

+⚠️ **Important:** Once you have built `wallet-squid`, I recommend creating an alias in your shell config to make running the executable easier.
+For example, if this directory was in my home directory, I would add the line
+`alias ws='~/wallet-squid/_build/default/bin/main.exe'` to my `.zshrc`.
+After this, I can run `wallet-squid` using the command `ws` instead of typing the path to the executable.

 ## Usage

 ### Setting the base path